Cosmology with Persistent Homology: a Fisher Forecast: Introduction

-Along these lines, several of the present authors have proposed an approach based on computational topology \cite{Biagetti:2020skr} (see \cite{yip:2023} for an inference pipeline and \cite{Cole:2017kve,Cole:2018emh} for earlier applications to the CMB and the string theory landscape).
-Namely, \cite{Biagetti:2020skr} constructed summary statistics from \emph{persistent homology} (see \cite{otter_roadmap_2017} for a review), a formalism that in the context of cosmology can quantify the large-scale structure morphology as a distribution of clusters, loops, and voids across scales.
+Along these lines, several of the present authors have proposed in \cite{Biagetti:2020skr} an approach based on computational topology (see \cite{yip:2023} for an inference pipeline, and \cite{Cole:2017kve,Cole:2018emh} for earlier applications to the CMB and the string theory landscape).
+Namely, \cite{Biagetti:2020skr} constructed summary statistics from \emph{persistent homology} (see \cite{otter_roadmap_2017} for a review).
+The tool was used to quantify the large-scale structure morphology, via discrete and biased tracers of the matter field, as a distribution of clusters, loops, and voids across scales.
 Parametric tests were used to detect primordial non-Gaussianity of the local type in distributions of dark matter halos from N-body simulations, and the topological summaries were found to provide a level of sensitivity on par with the standard method of scale-dependent bias in the tracer's power spectrum.
 Furthermore, the topological signals were captured at mildly non-linear length scales, complementary to the long-wavelength modes relevant to scale-dependent bias.
 This indicates promising potential of the large-scale structure's topology for alternative non-Gaussianities.
 Of this sort, in \cite{Biagetti:2022qjl}, lower-dimensional summaries enabled the calculation of (the inverse of) the covariance matrix and the Fisher information for the local and equilateral types of primordial non-Gaussianity, also showing promising results.
-In parallel, similar methods have been applied to weak lensing maps to derive constraints from DES survey data \cite{Heydenreich:2022dci,Heydenreich:2020hrr}.
+In parallel, similar methods have been applied to matter fields \cite{Kanafi:2023twi} and weak lensing maps \cite{Heydenreich:2022dci,Heydenreich:2020hrr} to derive parameter constraints.